Digital Preservation Policy

 6. Procedural Accountability

-This policy demonstrates a commitment by the MSU Library is committed to creating transparent and accessible policies and procedures for digital preservation.
-Digital preservation policy and practice are led by the MSU Library Digital Preservation Group; jointly implemented by the Digital Preservation Working Group, Digital Library Initiatives department, and Archives and Special Collections department; and supported by the TRAILS Digital Preservation Committee.
+This policy demonstrates MSU Library's commitment to creating transparent and accessible policies and procedures for digital preservation.
+Digital preservation policy and practice are led by Archives and Special Collections, with collaboration from the Digital Library Initiatives department, and with support from the TRAILS Digital Preservation Committee.